retrocomputacion/retrobbs/readme.md

 ---
 # 6 Installation/Usage

-1. Just unpack this archive into a directory of your choice.
+After ensuring you have installed all the required python modules and extra software, just unpack this archive into a directory of your choice.<br>
-2. Install the required [python modules](#15-requirements) and [extra software](#external-software).

 If you're upgrading a previous installation, make sure to not overwrite your configuration files with the ones included as example.

-> [!IMPORTANT]
-> For v0.20 and above, all text parameters in the config file are expected to be encoded in *ASCII*, if you're updating from v0.10, remember to convert your *PETSCII* parameters.
+  **NOTICE**: Starting at v0.20, all text parameters in the config file are expected to be encoded in *ASCII*, if you're updating from v0.10, remember to convert your *PETSCII* parameters.

-> [!IMPORTANT]
-> If you're upgrading from a version older than v0.50 you'll need to change the case of your menu entries in your `config.ini` (If you were using uppercase, switch to lowercase and vice versa)
+  **NOTICE**: If you're upgrading from a version older than v0.50 you'll need to change the case of your menu entries in your `config.ini` (If you were using uppercase, switch to lowercase and viceversa)

 You can run this script from a command line by navigating to the Installation